andrewKOwong/mixedconclusions/content/blog/boardgames_part_one.md

 ç®¸ã§CUBEs (Hashi de CUBEs), roughly translated as "Cubes with chopsticks"
 ```

-It's likely that these Japanese characters are encoded differently than `utf-8` somehow, but I decided not to pursue this further because I don't think it would affect my downstream analysis greatly for now.
+It's likely that these Japanese characters are encoded differently than `utf-8` somehow, but I decided not to pursue this further because I don't think it would affect my downstream analysis much for now.

-Additionally, double unescaping is actually handled in two instance, as it is unescaped once by the `lxml` xml parser, and once by `ItemExtractor._extract_description()` when extracting the description field.
+Note: double unescaping is actually handled in two instances, as it is unescaped once by the `lxml` xml parser, and once by `ItemExtractor._extract_description()` when extracting the description field.

 ### Output Data Storage
 `script_etl.py` by default writes the output as `parquet` files.
 I found uncompressed csv files would have been >300MB.
-Compressed csvs or parquet files were around ~70MB, but parquet files loaded faster in a jupyter notebook in downstream analysis (~3-8 secs vs ~15-20 secs).
+Compressed csvs or parquet files were around ~70MB, but parquet files loaded faster in a jupyter notebook during downstream analysis (~3-8 secs vs ~15-20 secs).
 Thus, I saved the data as parquet files, with the drawback that parquet files aren't human readable.

 Output directory is a script parameter, but I outputted the data into a subfolder in `data/`: